iainbrighton/NanoCluster/README.md

-# NanoClusters DSC Resources
+# NanoCluster DSC Resources

-The `NanoClusters` composite DSC resources provide a common set of DSC resources that simplify the deployment of a Nano Server Hyper-Converged Cluster.
+The `NanoCluster` composite DSC resources provide a common set of DSC resources that simplify the deployment of a Nano Server Hyper-Converged Cluster.
 As the native Windows PowerShell `FailoverClusters` cmdlets are not (yet) available on Nano server, the xFailoverCluster DSC resources cannot be used as they do not support remote deployment and/or configuration.